 Alexandria, VA – Jonathan has been an at-home dad since 2011 and became an active member with the NAHDN after attending the convention in 2012.
 He recognized a need for design of materials for the convention and has volunteered his expertise designing for the NAHDN ever since.
 He has been Cub Master of a local Cub Scout Pack, president of his homeowner’s association, and is currently VP of Fundraising for his kid’s school’s PTA.
 He is seeking to bring the lives of at-home dads as caregivers to the mainstream, hoping to be an advocate nationally, not just locally.

 Board of Directors

-The National At-Home Dad Network is led by an all-volunteer Board of Directors, with three members elected to three-year terms by membership at each Convention during the Annual Members Meeting.
-Officer positions on the Board (President, Vice-President, Secretary, and Treasurer) are appointed by the Board itself.
+The National At-Home Dad Network is led by an all-volunteer Board of Directors, elected to three-year terms by membership at each Convention during the Annual Members Meeting.
+Officer positions on the Board (President, Vice-President, Secretary, and Treasurer) are elected by the Board itself.

 Interested in serving on the Board, or have questions about what is involved?
 Please contact our Nomination Committee at email@example.com.

 Maple Grove, MN – Keith has been an At-Home Dad since 2014.
 He has two sons, 3 and 5, two cats, and one amazing wife!
 After moving to the Twin Cities from Seattle 4 years ago, Keith got involved in the new Twin Cities Dads Group and has taken over a leadership role within the group, organizing weekly meetups and most recently representing the group in the local newspaper, the Star Tribune.
 Before becoming an At-Home Dad, Keith was a Zookeeper for 10 years working with tigers, lions, and bears, to name a few.
 Keith attended the last 3 HomeDadCon conventions and co-chaired the Minneapolis HomeDadCon Planning Committee and is excited to be in a more involved role.